mehmettas/MVVM_firebase_realtime_family_tracker/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-With family tracker, your potentiality of tracking your family is way better than you do before!
-Creating a family and get joined into this family with your unique member id will give you a private family tracking experience as real time with live location data that you continuously fetch.
+With the family tracker, your potentiality of tracking your family is way better than you do before!
+Creating a family and get joined into this family with your unique member id will give you a private family tracking experience as real-time with live location data that you continuously fetch.
 You could invite your all other family members into this family, you can track them as well as they track you.
 While doing all this, you may create a new family and move your members to that family whenever you want.

-The purpose that I aimed while developing this project is to improve and practise the knowledge implementation that I learned lately on always running background services, firebase, MVVM design pattern and Google Maps Api
+The purpose that I aimed while developing this project is to improve and practice the knowledge implementation that I learned lately on always running background services, firebase, MVVM design pattern and Google Maps Api

 ### Built With

 The project structure that I have decided to do is to create all remote services on my own by using "Firebase" and do all the location fetch & writes.
 For creating the code architecture that I work on nowadays which is "MVVM", I applied kotlin and it's features with better understanding.
 Tried to decrease the dependencies with coin and do the remote work as asynchronous with kotlin coroutines.
 The location updates applied on the map by setting member markers with Google Maps.

-The most important task of the app is to listen location updates of members and send current user location to the family is achieved by creating an "always running background service".
+The most important task of the app is to listen to location updates of members and send current user location to the family is achieved by creating an "always running background service".

 * [Firebase](https://firebase.google.com/)
 * [Maps Sdk](https://developers.google.com/maps/documentation/android-sdk/intro)